Kodular/Documentation/docs/components/sensors/proximity-sensor.md

 ## Overview

-<p>Non-visible component that can measures the proximity of an object in cm relative to the view screen of a device.
+Non-visible component that can measures the proximity of an object in cm relative to the view screen of a device.
 This sensor is typically used to determine whether a handset is being held up to a persons ear; i.e. lets you determine how far away an object is from a device.
 Many devices return the absolute distance, in cm, but some return only near and far values.
-In this case, the sensor usually reports its maximum range value in the far state and a lesser value in the near state.</p>
+In this case, the sensor usually reports its maximum range value in the far state and a lesser value in the near state.

 ## Events